Top places to live in Kent Tunbridge Wells

 Forget those letter-writing retired colonels: this spa town is all about attracting well-to-do families seeking a best-of-both-worlds commuter lifestyle.
 With yoga studios and art galleries galore but being only moments from the Garden of England’s apple-orchards, this town has it all.

-You’ll find most of your high street favourites in and around the Royal Victoria Shopping Centre but this town is particularly well-known for its popular and pretty Georgian colonnade of shops known as The Pantiles, where you’ll find boutiques, galleries, cafés and even a luxury pet shop.
-Just up the road you’ll find our fave local fashion boutique Kitch Clothing and designer lighting gallery, lumière – Lumiere Du Jour.
+For most of your high street favourites you’ll want to head to the Royal Victoria Shopping Centre but for independents this town is particularly well-known for its popular and pretty Georgian colonnade of shops called The Pantiles, where you’ll find boutiques, galleries, cafés and even a luxury pet shop.

 On the outskirts of Tunbridge Wells you’ll find Dunorlan Park, with its boating lake, ducks and café.
 Or 2 miles to the north there’s Penshurst Place & Gardens (the ancestral home of Anne Boleyn) a family-friendly stately home open to the public.
 For the active amongst us there’s an outdoor climbing school at the rugged Harrison Rocks in nearby Groombridge or Kingdom cycling club in Penshurst.